thedavidchu/puzzles/wordle/README.md

 > I apologize to my many talented mathematics teachers/professors for creating
 > such a vague, hand-wavy, and likely holey proof.
 Also I apologize for abuses of notation.

+Below is a version of the pseudocode where we create a 2D mapping from words to the set of words that will be allowed after that word is guessed.
+This only needs to be computed once if one can learn nothing more from the guess after applying the filter of information acquired from making that guess.
+These are O(N^3) to computer and O(N^2) to store.
 ```
 let num_guesses: int = 6
 let dictionary: set = all_candidate_words